 Street Deck Teacher's Double Kit

-While creating their own skateboards, students create a canvas on which to design and paint their own graphics.
+While creating their own skateboards, students create a canvas made of strong project hardwood on which to design and paint their own graphics.

 Final size after sanding: